julian36alvarez/aws-cdk-paramo-surveillance-colombia/README.md

      ```bash
     aws configure list
     ```
-Nice job!
 You have created an IAM user and configured the AWS CLI.

 ## Create environment